Movement in Basic Stance and Correct Positioning

 - the flight path of the ball

-However, don’t let a goalkeeper, especially a young one, think they must move only along this arc at all times.
-If the ball quickly changes position, they must move as quickly as possible to cover the new position, cutting across the arc if necessary.
+However, don’t let a goalkeeper, especially a young one, think that they must move only along this movement arc at all times!
+If the ball quickly changes position, if the left back passes to the right wing for example, then the goalkeeper must move as quickly as possible and position for the right wing shot, cutting across the movement arc if necessary.

-Tip 4: When working with really young goalkeepers, remember that a given goalkeeper’s arc will change as they gain size, strength and ability.
-You may want to run the exercise with the ropes once a season to see if their arc has changed.
+Tip: When working with really young goalkeepers, remember that a given goalkeeper’s movement arc will change as they grow taller, gain more strength, explosivity, speed, and ability.
+You may want to do the exercise with the ropes once a season to see if their movement arc has changed.

-Another important thing is to know that you will teach your young goalkeeper to move sideways in semicircle, but as the goalkeeper becomes older – the arc will loose the shape of semicircle, because senior goalkeepers usually move in bigger side steps and position in only three positions: left, middle and right back.
+Another important thing is to know that you will teach your young goalkeeper to move sideways in semicircle, but as the goalkeeper becomes older – the arc will loose the shape of a semicircle, because the older goalkeepers usually move in bigger side steps and position in only three positions: left, middle and right back.

-- Situational sideways movement – in phase of preparation for the save reaction from bigger distance
+- Situational sideways / lateral movement – in phase of preparation for the save reaction from bigger distance

 - Movement forward –towards the player, to decrease the area that should be saved.
 Usually for shots from 6m or while putting the ball back in the game